ibm-cloud-docs/sell/software-catalog-details.md

 {: #catalog-long-desc}
 {: ui}

 Your detailed description explains the value of your product and what users gain by using it.
 The detailed description is displayed at the beginning of your product page in the catalog.
-You can expand on the short description that you provide for your catalog entry, but don't simply repeat it.
+You can expand on the short description that you provide for your catalog entry, but don't just repeat it.

 ### Providing media
 {: #catalog-media}